 Specialty areas of current interest for which we are now hiring licensed psychologists and licensed clinicians include:

 - Eating Disorders Program: This program offers treatment programs for Anorexia Nervosa, Bulimia Nervosa, Binge Eating Disorders, Emotional Overeating, Compulsive Exercising, and more.
 We are looking for licensed candidates who have experience with adolescents and adults with eating disorders specifically in one or more of the following modalities: CBT and FBT or DBT.
 Please email application materials to [email protected].

-Psychology & Religion: This program, which specializes in the integration of spirituality and psychotherapy from an ecumenical orientation, is seeking a qualified candidate to provide psychological evaluations for clergy and clergy candidates, and evidenced based psychotherapy and educational seminars for clergy and laity with an emphasis on integration of spirituality and psychotherapy.
-Preference will be given to doctoral level clinicians who: a) have graduate level training or substantial clinical experiencing in the integration of religion/spirituality and psychotherapy; b) have expertise in psychological evaluation and report writing; c) have excellent written and oral communication skills; d) bring a clinical specialization which complements the Institute’s current offerings (e.g., addiction specialist, couples and family).
-Job responsibilities will include providing psychological evaluations for clergy and lay ministers, individual psychotherapy and group psychotherapy, offering educational talks in parishes, and providing quarterly workshops/retreats for ministers.
+- Psychology & Religion: We are seeking a licensed psychologist to provide psychological evaluations for clergy, religious, and candidates for ministry and evidenced based psychotherapy clergy and laity with an emphasis on integration of spirituality and psychotherapy.
+Preference will be given to psychologists who: a) have graduate level training or clinical experiencing in the integration of religion/spirituality and psychotherapy; b) have expertise in psychological evaluation and report writing; c) have excellent written and oral communication skills; d) bring a clinical specialization which complements the Institute’s current offerings (e.g., neuropsychology, addiction specialist, couples and family).
+Job responsibilities will include providing psychological evaluations for clergy and lay ministers, individual psychotherapy and group psychotherapy, providing educational talks in churches, and providing quarterly workshops/retreats for ministers.
 Candidates must be licensed or license eligible to practice psychology in the Missouri.
 Please send your cover letter, vita, and list of managed care panels of which you are a member to [email protected].

 - Center for OCD & Anxiety-Related Disorders: Provide evidence-based assessment and treatment of a full spectrum of anxiety and obsessive-compulsive-related conditions.
 Treatment is provided within both a traditional outpatient setting, as well as within an Intensive Outpatient Program.
 Clinicians are expected to carry an outpatient caseload and act as a primary therapist to patients within the IOP program.
 We encourage applicants who have subspecialty interests and training.
 Please email application materials to C. Alec Pollard, Ph.D. at [email protected].